GoldSim/gspy/README.md

 # GSPy - GoldSim Python Interface

-A robust, modern DLL interface that enables seamless integration between GoldSim and Python, allowing complex calculations to be implemented in Python while maintaining full integration with GoldSim simulations.
+A DLL interface that enables integration between GoldSim and Python, allowing complex calculations to be implemented in Python while maintaining full integration with GoldSim simulations.

 ## IMPORTANT DISCLAIMER